Shinji Kagawa: PAOK

 On 27 January 2021, Kagawa joined Super League Greece club PAOK on a one-and-a-half-year contract.
+PAOK won the Greek Cup that season, with Kagawa playing in 3 matches and giving one assist in the competition.
 On 18 December 2021, due to not being part of Răzvan Lucescu's plans, despite some opportunities at the start of the 2021–22 season, Kagawa mutually terminated his contract with the club and for no recompense for the remaining six months.
 Kagawa left PAOK almost after a year, having only 12 appearances in competitive games, of which only three were as a starter.

 Sint-Truiden

 On 10 January 2022, Kagawa signed with Belgian club Sint-Truiden.

 Return to Cerezo Osaka

 On 31 January 2023, Kagawa returned to Japan, joining his boyhood club Cerezo Osaka on a free transfer.
 On 12 March, in his starting debut for the club in 14 years, he scored his first goal in a 2–1 win against Sagan Tosu, securing the club's first win of the season.